0x00000FF/0x00000FF/README.md

 * Frameworks: .NET (+ ASP.NET, Entity Framework), Bootstrap, CodeIgniter
 * Uses LaTeX for formatted writing

+Conducted projects with django and express.js, actix-web --- but still not familiar with these things 😅

 #### Interests
 * **Application that is Secured, Super fast to construct, and Easy to maintain**